 The position medium-sized logistics providers find themselves in today reminds me of the scene from “Star Wars” set in the Death Star’s garbage compactor.
-Luke Skywalker, Han Solo, Princess Leia and Chewbacca are trapped between two walls that steadily closed in on them.
+Luke Skywalker, Han Solo, Princess Leia, and Chewbacca become trapped between two walls that steadily closed in on them.
 Their situation appears helpless!

 |Image by Star Wars Wikia / CC BY-SA|

 The largest companies like DHL and FedEx can provide shippers with a compelling mix of technology, expertise, and managed services.
-These companies have thousands of employees and can afford to invest in developing their technology products and services, and are able to scale to work with businesses of any size.
-The small logistics providers focus on niche markets.
-Their size enables them to be agile and focus on providing high levels of customer service.
+These companies have thousands of employees, can afford to invest in developing their technology products and services, and can scale to work with businesses of any size.
+The small logistics providers focus on niche markets; their size enables them to be agile, and focus on providing high levels of customer service.

-Medium-sized 3PL companies are stuck in the middle.
-It’s more difficult to offer the same very personal level of customer service of their smaller competitors.
-Meanwhile, shippers have come to expect them to offer the same technology products and services the largest companies do.
-But they don’t have the IT expertise on staff or budgets to invest in the necessary IT infrastructure.
-This creates a 3PL Technology Gap: the difference between what shippers feel is important and how they rate their 3PLs’ current IT capabilities.
+Medium-sized 3PL companies become stuck in the middle.
+It’s more challenging from them to offer the same personal level of customer service of that of their smaller competitors.
+Meanwhile, shippers have come to expect them to provide the same technology products and services that the most significant companies do.
+However, they don’t have the IT expertise on staff or budgets to invest in the necessary IT infrastructure; creating a 3PL Technology Gap: the difference between what shippers feel is essential, as is how they rate their 3PLs’ current IT capabilities.

-And closing that gap is critical to long-term growth and success.
-As companies collect ever-growing volumes of information, a.k.a.
-“Big Data” logistics managers want their 3PLs to help them analyze that information to improve their decision-making processes.
+Closing that gap is critical to long-term growth and success.
+As companies continue to collect ever-growing volumes of information, a.k.a.
+“Big Data,” logistics managers want their 3PLs to help them analyze that information to improve their decision-making processes.

-Fortunately, the maturation of public cloud computing platforms makes possible the creation and implementation of new logistic technology solutions; 3PLs can leverage to overcome the four most common obstacles to closing the technology gap:
+Fortunately, the maturation of public cloud computing platforms makes possible the creation, and implementation of new logistics technology solutions; 3PLs can leverage to overcome the four most common obstacles to closing the technology gap:

-And in the words of Yoda - Do.
-Or do not.
-There is no try.
+And in the words of Yoda - “Try not.
+Do... or do not.
+There is no try.”
 But if you decide to do nothing, then may the force be with you.